-DPR 212 - Data Structures & Algorithms
+DPR 212 - Data Structures and Algorithms

 This course focuses on problem analysis, algorithm design and refinement, and computer programming.
 Complex data structures such as stacks, heaps, and trees as well as sorting and searching techniques are examined.
 Software engineering methods and structured style as well as object-oriented programming are emphasized.